 Create a focal centrepiece with the installation of a decorative ceiling rose to capture the attention of your guests.
 Chandeliers or other pendant lighting can provide a point of interest within your interior and can be complemented by a charming or simple ceiling rose design.
 Our range of Orac ceiling roses will add a touch glamour to both Victorian and new build properties.
 Reflect the intricacy and detail of your period property through the installation of our R23 Decorative Ceiling Rose which features beautiful design details to complement the existing Victorian features within your home.
 Otherwise, we’d recommend the addition of our R52 Victorian Style Ceiling Rose which is a popular choice for homeowners with high ceilings and traditional interior tastes.

 For more contemporary homes, we’d suggest the addition of one of our more contemporary styles to further emulate the architecture and modern feel of your interior.
-With six individual mouldings, our decorative Lily Ceiling Rose creates a stylish, yet elegant centrepiece for your room.
-On the other hand, our R09 Medium Plain Ceiling Rose is a simplistic ceiling design that can help you showcase your centre lighting feature.
+Our R09 Medium Plain Ceiling Rose is a simplistic ceiling design that can help you showcase your centre lighting feature.

 What are our Ceiling Roses made from?

-These lightweight ceiling roses have been designed to complement our range of covings and cornices and are made in a high quality polyurethane material.
+These lightweight ceiling roses have been designed to complement our range of covings and cornices and are made in a high quality polyurethane material, but we also stock polystyrene ceiling roses.
 They are incredibly easy to install using our specialist Orac adhesives and are finished with a white primer ready for a final coat of paint.

 WM Boyle is also one of Scotland’s leading suppliers of traditional plaster ceiling rose and we have aesthetic styles to suite all period homes as well as new build properties.
-Although they are slightly harder to install because of their added weight, the quality is faultless.
+Although plaster ceiling roses are slightly harder to install because of their added weight compared to the polyurethane foam ceiling rose, the quality is faultless.

 What size are our Ceiling Roses?

-Our ceiling roses UK range in size from 15cm to a larger 95.2cm in diameter but if you need any guidance on the correct size of ceiling rose for your room, please get in touch and we would be happy to help.
+Our ceiling roses UK range in size from 15cm to a larger 95.2cm diameter extra large ceiling rose, but if you need any guidance on the correct size of ceiling rose for your room, please get in touch and we would be happy to help.